Child Custody in California

-At the S.L.
-Pitts family law firm in Seattle, we know how important your children are to you.
+Child custody can be one of the most contentious parts of divorce in California.
+At Los Angeles family law firm S.L.
+Pitts, we know how important your children are to you.
 You may be concerned about what your post-divorce relationship with your children will be like.
 You may also have many, many questions about how custody works, such as where your children will live, and who gets to make decisions – both big and small – about them?
-Here are answers to some of your most urgent questions about child custody in Washington State.
+Here are answers to some of your most urgent questions about child custody in California.

 The “Best Interest of the Child” Determines Custody

-There is a Broad Range of Possible Custody Arrangements
+There is a Broad Range of Possible Child Custody Arrangements

 The exact plan will often depend on the age and developmental needs of a child.
-If a child is very young, then the court will be reluctant to separate them from their primary parent for more than one or two overnights.
-As a child gets older, the court will be more willing to grant larger blocks of time to the non-primary parent during the summer (when the primary parenting functions associated with school and activities are significantly reduced).
+If a child is very young, then the court will be reluctant to separate them from their primary caregiver for more than one or two overnights.

-Absent a Special Circumstance, Courts Usually Order Joint Decision Making
+California Courts Usually Order Joint Decision Making (Referred to as Legal Custody)

 In an emergency, each parent is given full authority to make decisions on behalf of the child.
 If your child has just been taken to the emergency room with a broken arm, you can authorize the physician to immediately provide medical care for your child without first obtaining the other parent’s consent.

 However, most decisions are not emergencies.
 Which pediatrician to select, which sport to enroll the child in, whether the child should get a tattoo: all of these are non-emergency decisions that the court will typically expect the parents to make jointly.

 However, where one parent has abused either the child or the other parent, the court will restrict the abusive parent’s ability to participate in major decisions.